MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ```
 PowerShell.exe Expand-Archive -Path C:\nginx-1.9.3.zip -DestinationPath c:\ -Force
 ```

-Exit the PSSession and stop the container using the following commands.
+This is all that needs to be completed for the software installation.

 Exit the remote PowerShell session.
 ```powershell
 exit
 ```

-Finally stop the container using the following command.
+Stop the container using the following command.
 ```
 Stop-Container $container
 ```
-##Step 3 - Create Web Server Image
+##Step 3 - Create Image from Web Server Container

-With the container updated to include the nginx web server software, you can now create an image from this container.
+With the container modified to include the nginx web server software, you can now create an image from this container.
 To do so, run the following command:
 ```powershell
 $webserverimage = New-ContainerImage -Container $container -Publisher Demo -Name nginxwindows -Version 1.0
 ```